phip1611/lowpass-filter/README.md

 # lowpass-filter

-This is a `no_std` and `no_alloc` Rust library for simple digital low pass filters.
-You can use it, for example, to keep the low frequencies from a song for beat detection.
+Simple first-order digital lowpass filters, compatible with `no_std`.
+You can use it, for example, to get the low frequencies from a song.

 ## Difference to `biquad`

-**⚠ TL;DR: `biquad` might be a better option in some use-cases.** \
+**⚠ TL;DR: `biquad` might be a better option in some use-cases.**

 This crate provides a basic and simple to understand, first order lowpass filter.
 The [biquad](https://crates.io/crates/biquad) crate offers second order